YarynaKu/orangehrm-qa-project/docs/ai-workflow-notes.md

 - REQ-PIM-05: User can search for an employee by partial name/filter and get correctly filtered results.
 - - Reference: How to Access the Employee Management (Supervisor) — filter icon in Employee List
-- - **Note**: Requrement is not relevant for Demo environment, the supervisor filter icon is not present.
+- - **Note**: Requirement is not relevant for Demo environment; the supervisor filter icon is not present.
-- REQ-LOGIN-14: Repeated consecutive failed login attempts trigger rate limiting, CAPTCHA, or a temporary account lockout.- - **Note**: Feature is not implemented in Demo environment, marked requirement as out of scope.
+- REQ-LOGIN-14: Repeated consecutive failed login attempts trigger rate limiting, CAPTCHA, or a temporary account lockout.
+- - **Note**: Feature is not implemented in Demo environment, marked requirement as out of scope.

 ### 2 Generating TCs